Microsoft’s new Flight Simulator is a beautiful work in progress – TechCrunch

 Chances are you’ll want to fly over your house the day you get Flight Simulator.
 If you live in the right city (and the right part of that city), you’ll likely be lucky and actually see your house with its individual texture.
 But for some cities, including London, for example, the game only shows standard textures, and while Microsoft does a good job at matching the outlines of buildings in cities where it doesn’t do photogrammetry, it’s odd that London or Amsterdam aren’t on that list (though London apparently features a couple of wind turbines in the city center now), while Münster, Germany is.

-Once you get to altitude, all of those problems obviously go away (or at least you won’t see them).
+Once you reach altitude, all of those problems obviously go away (or at least you won’t see them).
 But given the graphics, you’ll want to spend a lot of time at 2,000 feet or below.

 What really struck me in playing the game in its current state is how those graphical inconsistencies set the standard for the rest of the experience.
-The team says its focus is 100% on making the simulator as realistic as possible, but then the virtual air traffic control often doesn’t use standard phraseology, for example, or fails to hand you off to the right departure control when you leave a major airport, for example.
-The airplane models look great and feel pretty close to real (at least for the ones I’ve flown myself), but some currently show the wrong airspeed, for example.
+The team says its focus is 100% on making the simulator as realistic as possible, but then the virtual air traffic control often doesn’t use standard phraseology, for example, or fails to hand you off to the right departure control when you leave a major airport.
+The airplane models look great and feel pretty close to real (at least the ones I’ve flown myself), but some currently show the wrong airspeed.
 Some planes use modern glass cockpits with the Garmin 1000 and G3X, but those still feel severely limited.

 But let me be clear here.
 Despite all of this, even in its beta state, Flight Simulator is a technical marvel and it will only get better over time.

 Let’s walk through the user experience a bit.
 The install on PC (the Xbox version will come at some point in the future) is a process that downloads a good 90GB so that you can play offline as well.
-The install process asks you if you are OK with streaming data, too, and that can quickly add up.
+The install process asks you if you are okay with streaming data, too, and that can quickly add up.
 After reinstalling the game and doing a few flights for screenshots, the game had downloaded about 10GB already — it adds up quickly and is something you should be aware of if you’re on a metered connection.

 [gallery ids="2024272,2024274,2024275,2024276,2024277,2024278,2024281"]